 Rather than animal sacrifices we are to live our lives as living sacrifices in God’s service, “I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.”
 (Romans 12:1).

 The Father and Christ are at the centre of the spiritual temple, “And I saw no temple (or sanctuary, which is the Holy of Holies) therein: for the Lord God Almighty and the Lamb are the temple of it.”
 (Revelation 21:22).

 Those who overcome will be pillars in temple which is the centre of the spiritual city called New Jerusalem which is God’s Kingdom, “Him that overcometh will I make a pillar in the temple of my God, and he shall go no more out: and I will write upon him the name of my God, and the name of the city of my God, which is new Jerusalem…” (Revelation 3:12)

 It is only when the prophets are interpreted through the teachings of the Apostles we can see the true meaning.
 What the prophets expressed in physical terms in Old Testament times is to be accomplished in these latter days in the spiritual.
 The temple that we are to be part of is God’s Kingdom.
 As the prophet Haggai said, it will be far greater than any former temple.

-Any attempt to rebuild a physical temple in this day is being carried out through the mistaken effort of man.
-It is not the work of God!
+Any attempt to rebuild a physical temple in this day and age is not going to be the work of God!